admin-triple-clouds/triple-clouds/README.md

-# triple-clouds
-Triple-Clouds Public

 # TripleClouds

 TripleClouds is a cloud-native information service company, focused on building reliable, automation-first systems.

-## Purpose of This GitHub

-This organization hosts:
-- Official company repositories
+## What this repository is for

+This repository serves as the root entry point of the TripleClouds GitHub organization.

+- Company overview
-- Internal tools & infrastructure code
+- Standards & conventions
-- Experimental R&D projects (isolated by repo)

-This GitHub is intentionally kept **clean and production-oriented**.
+- Links to official projects (to be added)

 ## Status

 🟡 Bootstrapping phase
-Core infrastructure is being rebuilt and migrated.
+Core infrastructure and systems are being rebuilt.

-## Notes

-- Personal experiments are kept outside this organization.
-- All repositories here follow company-level standards.
+---

+© TripleClouds